crossplane/docs/content/master/concepts/pods.md

 Crossplane requests that Kubernetes notifies Crossplane of any changes on objects.
 This notification tool is a _watch_.

-Watched objects include Providers and Composite Resource Definitions.
+Watched objects include providers, managed resources and composite resource definitions.

 For objects that Kubernetes can't provide a watch for, Crossplane periodically poll the resource to find it's state.
 The default polling rate is